To get your commissary transfers to your accounting system you'll to set up specific Payment Accounts to accommodate this.

 How can I create a report showing me my transfers?

-Check out this article on the topic.
+It takes some spreadsheet work, but check out this article on the topic.

 We cannot export an invoice to accounts receivable so this is not possible.
 The only way to transfer products is as Journal Entries as described above.

 What is the difference between internal transfers and commissary transfers?